byronwall/excel-vba-book/book/05-overview-of-values-and-formulas/05-17 SplitAndKeepmd.md

     End If

     Dim delimiter As Variant
-    delimiter = InputBox("What delimeter to split on?")
+    delimiter = InputBox("What delimiter to split on?")
     'StrPtr is undocumented, perhaps add documentation or change function If StrPtr(delimiter) = 0 Then
         Exit Sub